diodiogod/Flux-Block-Weight-Remerger/README.md

   > I don't know if removing leads to problems.
 It defaults to keep all layers.
 - **Filter Layers:** Select and adjust specific layers based on keywords: 'lora_B', 'lora_A', 'proj_mlp', 'proj_out', 'attn', 'norm' - the default is all 'lora_B' layers.
   > I have no idea if this is correct, but it's what gave me in my testings the closest result to changing the block weights in Forge or ComfyUi.
+  > You can save your presets on the preset_options.txt file.
+19 or 57 format.
+  > Keep track of all loras adjusted on a log.csv file.

 ## Automatic Installation for Windows